Nadir-Zenith/TypingSimulate/README.md

 # TypingSimulate
-Programs that simualates typing in console like in those good old console games.
+Programs that simulates typing in console like in those good old console games.